Anxiety is the uneasiness of the mind over any future illness or fear that is marked by increase in pulse rate, sweating, feel of tension etc.

 - Green Tea: Green tea is a successful anti-anxiety herb because of the presence of L-Theanine.
 The effects of this compound lasts for a few hours and a Japanese monk could continue his meditation for a few hours in alert and relaxed mode.
 L-theanine is an amino acid that lowers the blood pressure and heart rate.
 The study on its anti-anxiety effects is showing that it can calm the mind and make it more focused.
 The effects are because of the accessibility of this amino acid to the central nervous system.
 It promotes positive waves in the brain, increased dopamine levels, and other positivity promoting chemicals.

 - Motherwort: Motherwort is a traditional anti-anxiety herb for pregnant women.
 This is used for the last trimester and has positive effects on palpitations and heart rate.
-It brings down blood pressure and relaxes the nervous system.
+It reduces the level of blood pressure naturally and relaxes the nervous system.
 In a way, Motherwort is the nature’s own Chill-pill to make the heart happy and create elevated mood.
 The actions of it make the body feel energetic and eliminate the fatigue.

 - Passionflower: The active compounds in this flower increase the compound GABA in the brain.
 It reduces the excitability and reactivity of the neurons in the brain.
 This effect will calm the mind and act as a mild sedative to cure insomnia also.
 Passionflower tea is made with a small amount of the dried herb in a cup of water.
 If the liquid extract is used then add 10-30 drops into the hot water.
 The tea is consumed thrice daily.
 This is not suitable for use in pregnant women.
 Care must be taken that overdosage does not happen as it can cause side effects like nausea, vomiting, dizziness, and increase in heartbeat.
 Do not mix it with other sedative drugs or herbs.